 • Previous reported work in the same field includes acting with tax counsel in Vardy Properties v HMRC[2012] UKFTT 564 (TC), the leading case on a particular form of stamp duty mitigation scheme which turned on the lawfulness of certain dividends.

-• Schemes of arrangement: Matthew was instructed (with David Chivers QC) on behalf of opponents to the LV= scheme.
+• Schemes of arrangement: Matthew was instructed (with David Chivers KC) on behalf of opponents to the LV= scheme.
 He was also instructed (leading Philip Morrison) in the important recent takeover scheme in respect of Columbus Energy Resources plc, reported at [2020] EWHC 2452 (Ch) which considered the impact of CIGA 2020 on scheme meetings.
 See the news update here.

 • Articles of association and shareholders’ agreements: a recent example which reached the Court of Appeal is Allers v Anno 11 GmbH [2016] EWHC 388 (successful at first instance and on appeal) which concerned the construction of a compulsory purchase power in a set of articles.
 Most recently, Matthew has given expert evidence in matrimonial proceedings on the proper construction of a set of articles of association and is currently advising a private equity investor in relation to a dispute over swamping rights.